 Skip to content

-If you build it right, the human interacts with one AI that feels like it knows their entire life — because it coordinates all the agents that do.
+If you build it right, the human interacts with one AI that feels like it knows their entire life — because it coordinates all the domain agents that do.

 The CEO agent is not a chatbot.
 It’s a strategic orchestrator with real opinions, real authority, and real accountability.